Videographics: The science of understanding your core video audience demographics and how they consume your video content

 Here’s an example of a barrier that was solved by better understanding the audience – I recently had a client unsure of whether anyone in their target audience even watched video as the open and view rates on their latest video E-DM campaign were quite low…

 But on further investigation we discovered that this wasn’t the problem.

 By conducting a survey we were able to determine that the audience base was highly cost sensitive – they loved video they just didn’t want to pay for the data to view it on their own time and at their own expense!

-In closing – The better you know your audience, the more effectively you can create appealing content ideas, make formats decisions, handle positioning and placement, and promote the content.
+In closing – the better you know your audience, the more effectively you can create appealing content ideas, make format decisions, handle positioning and placement, and promote the content.